General (Germany): Generalfeldmarschall

 In 1936, Hitler revived the rank of field marshal.

 Generaloberst (Colonel general / Supreme general)

-The rank of Generaloberst is usually translated as "colonel general", but perhaps better translation would be "supreme general".
+The rank of Generaloberst is usually translated as "colonel general", but perhaps a better translation would be "supreme general".
 A Generaloberst was usually an army commander.

 General of the branch (Full general)

 In WW2 the German three-star rank General of the branch (de: General der Waffengattung, or short General) was formally linked to the branch of the army Heer, or air force Luftwaffe, in which the officer served, and (nominally) commanded: in addition to the long established General der Kavallerie, General der Artillerie and General der Infanterie, the Wehrmacht also had General der Panzertruppen (armoured troops), General der Gebirgstruppen (mountain troops), General der Pioniere (engineers), General der Fallschirmtruppen (parachute troops), General der Flieger (aviators), General der Flakartillerie (anti-aircraft), General der Nachrichtentruppen (communications troops) and General der Luftnachrichtentruppen (air communications troops).
 A General of the branch was usually a corps commander.